decentralised-dataexchange/automated-data-agreements/README.md

 # Planned deliverables

+This is the open source repo towards NGI eSSIF-Lab deliverables from iGrant.io, Linaltec and PrivacyAnt.
+More details on the project at NGI eSSIF-Lab page: https://essif-lab.eu/automated-data-agreements-to-simplify-ssi-work-flows-by-igrant-io/

 This repo contains the formal documents requested by eSSIF.
 The summary of the deliverables are as given:

 | Milestone    	| Date             	| Deliverables                                                                                                                                	|